SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 Your voice is the perfect vessel for pain.
 On your turn, you can perform a wail that will shock as many people, animals and undead creatures of your choice as you have [Scars](/2020/11/09/base-rules/) and [Traumas](/2020/11/09/base-rules/).
 You then must save or lose your voice for 1 hour.
 Your repertoire is as follow:

 - **Enraged Shriek.** Targets inflict 1D6 extra damage with their melee attacks next turn.
-- **Howl of Despair.** Targets must focus on you for the next turn, and you have advantage on your rolls against them.
+- **Howl of Despair.** argets must focus on you during their next turn.
+You have advantage on your rolls against them.
 - **Melancholic Moan.** Targets must save or become lost in their thoughts for their next turn.
 Ends if they are attacked.
 - **Pitiful Cry.** Targets avoid interacting with you during their next turn.
 - **Religious Plea.** Target undead creatures take 1D6 psychic damage.